-Currently, EV uptake in Australia is among the lowest between developed countries.
-On 30 June 2020, EVs accounted for only 0.12% of all registered cars in Queensland, and 1.0% of cars sales over the previous 12 months.
-The uptake rate of EVs has recently risen dramatically, and will rise further in 2021 due to a number of new models being released, the increased availability of public EV fast and ultra-fast charging stations and growing consumer appetite.
+Currently, EV uptake in Australia is among the lowest among developed countries.
+On 30 June 2023, EVs accounted for only 0.8% of all registered cars in Queensland, and 8.4% of cars sales over the previous 12 months.
+The uptake rate of EVs has recently risen dramatically and is expected to rise further in 2024 due to a number of new models being released, the increased availability of public EV fast and ultra-fast charging stations and growing consumer appetite.